 The Brexit failure has gone from a surprise referendum result to a political swamp which has threatened to bring down U.K. Prime Minister’s administration and cast a pall over Britain’s future.
-British Prime Minister Theresa May has already tried for three times to conduct the agreement with EU through the parliament.
+British Prime Minister Theresa May has already tried three times to conduct the agreement with the EU through the parliament.
 Three times she was defeated and now the risk of the country leaving the European bloc without a deal is higher than ever.

 U.K. government is split in its position on Brexit.
 So does the British Parliament.
 The number of people that could affect the dynamics of the pound with a word or even gesture involved in this protracted “divorce process” has increased significantly.
 This fact violates the usual work of Forex EAs as well as the work of manual traders.

 Algorithms that “read” news headlines, analyze the background information and then automatically make a trading decision are a new milestone in the development of automated trading.
 The problem is that Brexit is now forming an extremely large amount of news, so the trading robots are “dizzy”.

 Reuters estimated that for several weeks it publishes about 400 news items per day that are related to Brexit.
 Before the UK exit from the EU became an obvious problem, the agency wrote about this no more than 15 times a day.

 Other systems that analyze the market in different ways suffer as well.
 Both technical and fundamental analysis Forex robots feel bad of unpredictable consequences of the political steps the U.K. government and parliament take.

 Brexit makes the financial market’s life hard not only for speculators - but market makers are also affected.
 These are those market participants who provide liquidity at the sites.
 According to their status, they are obliged to keep two quotes: longs and shorts.
 They also use trading algorithms, but they fail to reduce the risk.